Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths Suicide (from 2015)

-Concerns summary The unit experienced widespread poor record-keeping, inadequate observation chart entries, and a rising trend of missed and falsified observations, indicating a failure to adhere to critical safety protocols despite training and previous PFD reports.
+Concerns summary (AI summary) The unit experienced widespread poor record-keeping, inadequate observation chart entries, and a rising trend of missed and falsified observations, indicating a failure to adhere to critical safety protocols despite training and previous PFD reports.

 Mahamoud Ali